 In fact, one of the most significant potential health benefits of vitamin C may be enhancing cancer treatments.

 Largely because of its antioxidant power, vitamin C has demonstrated anti-cancer potential in research studies.
 So far, it seems to be most effective when used intravenously alongside conventional cancer treatments, but more quality research is needed to determine its full potential.

 Keeping both your heart and brain healthy and “young” is critical to quality of life as you age.
 And when it comes to protecting both of these vital organs, vitamin C is a key component.

-Other studies have shown that vitamin C supplements can help to lower blood pressure and cause blood vessels to relax.
+Other studies have shown that vitamin C supplements may help to lower blood pressure and cause blood vessels to relax.
 This could prove to be very beneficial for those with high blood pressure.

-There’s even good indication that high vitamin C intake can help protect your memory and brain function as you get older.
+There’s even good indication that high vitamin C intake may help protect your memory and brain function as you get older.
 Think of it as an anti-aging nutrient for your mind (and heart)!